gerrick-mundt/C-Code-Projects/Supplemental-Projects/Pointer_Project1 /README.md

 # Purpose
-In this supplemental project, I wrote a program that changes a variable using its memory address via the standard library function `scanf`.
-In `scanf`, the `&x` gives the function the **address of the local `x` variable** (unless you explicitly refer to a global variable). `scanf` then writes the user’s input directly into that memory location, updating the value of `x`.
-I did this to familiarize myself with using the variable address (`&`).
+- In this supplemental project, I wrote a program that changes a variable using its memory address via the standard library function `scanf`.

+- In `scanf`, the `&x` provides the function with the **address of the local `x` variable** (unless a global variable is explicitly specified). `scanf` then writes the user’s input directly into that memory location, updating the value of `x`.

+- I completed this exercise to become familiar with using the **variable address operator (`&`)** in C.

 # Code
 ```c